 Harry I. Price

-Harry I. Price's 38 year career in the practice of law has been based in Santa Clara County, California.
+Harry I. Price's 42 year career in the practice of law has been based in Santa Clara County, California.
 Having achieved the highest rating (AV-rated attorney) by the Martindale-Hubble Legal Directory, the authoritative resource for information on the legal profession, Mr. Price possesses extensive experience in numerous phases of real estate law, including federal and state trial court litigation, administrative hearings, appellate practice, arbitration, mediation and transactions.
 He has served as a speaker for the California Continuing Education of the Bar (CEB) on real estate programs and has provided numerous legal seminars on real estate topics to real estate professionals including courses for Department of Real Estate continuing education credit.
 Mr. Price has testified as an expert witness in a number of courts on subjects including real estate, lending and foreclosure; and has also served as a Mediator, Arbitrator and court appointed Referee, as well as a certified Settlement Temporary Judge for the Santa Clara County Superior Court.
-Mr. Price is active in a number of local civic and charitable organizations, including currently serving on the board of directors of the Los Altos Community Foundation and the Los Altos Rotary Club.
+Mr. Price is active in a number of local civic and charitable organizations, including having served on the board of directors of the Los Altos Community Foundation, the Los Altos Rotary Club, the Los Altos Village Association and Mentor Tutor Connection.

 Lori W. Price